fabrix-app/docs/en/about/contribute.md

 ## Publishing Releases

-All releases are tagged and published by the [fabrix Maintainers](https://github.com/orgs/fabrix-app/teams) automatically via [Circle-CI](https://https://circleci.com/gh/fabrix-app).
+All releases are tagged and published by the [Fabrix Maintainers](https://github.com/orgs/fabrix-app/teams) automatically via [Circle-CI](https://https://circleci.com/gh/fabrix-app).
 For a patch release, the deployment process is as follows:

 1. Tag a release
 ```sh